Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 “For most of my career I wrote about odd and marginal people,” Mantel said in 2017.
 “They were psychic.
 Or religious.
 Or institutionalized.
 Or social workers.
 Or French.
 My readers were a small and select band, until I decided to march on to the middle ground of English history and plant a flag.”

-Mantel turned Cromwell, a shadowy Tudor political fixer, into a compelling, complex literary hero, by turning thoughtful and thuggish.
+Mantel turned Cromwell, a shadowy Tudor political fixer, into a compelling, complex literary hero, by turns thoughtful and thuggish.

 A self-made man who rose from poverty to power, Cromwell was an architect of the Reformation who helped King Henry VIII realize his desire to divorce Catherine of Aragon and marry Anne Boleyn — and later, to be rid of Boleyn so he could marry Jane Seymour, the third of what would be Henry’s six wives.